St. James Episcopal Church (Fort Edward, New York)

-St. James Episcopal Church is a historic Episcopal church at 112 Broadway in Fort Edward in Washington County, New York.
+St. James Bible Fellowship, formerly St. James Episcopal Church, is a historic church at 112 Broadway in Fort Edward in Washington County, New York.
 It was built in 1849 and modified in three stages in 1880, 1896, and 1914–1915.
 It is a Gothic Revival style ecclesiastical structure and features a side bell tower on the northwest corner of the building.

 It was listed on the National Register of Historic Places in 1998.